adriangb/di/docs/solving.md

 # Solving

-Solving a dependency consists of 2 steps:

-1. Build a directed acyclic graph of dependencies by inspecting sub dependencies and resolving bind overrides.
+Solving a dependency means build a directed acyclic graph (DAG) of dependencies by inspecting sub dependencies and resolving binds.
-1. Topologically sort sub dependencies and group them such that subdependencies that do not depend on eachother can be executed in parallel.
+Once we solve a dependency, we can execute it without doing any introspection.

-Accordingly, a `SolvedDependency` in `di` corresponds of a DAG of `DependencyProtocol`'s and a topological sort of this DAG.
+Accordingly, a `SolvedDependency` in `di` corresponds of a DAG of `DependencyProtocol`'s and some metadata used by the container.
 You can get a `SolvedDependency` via `Container.solve`.
 You can then store this value or provide it to `Container.execute_sync` or `Container.execute_async`.